Bone Marrow Aspiration and Biopsy

 - Keep the bandage clean and dry for 24 hours.
 After this time, you can remove the bandage and bathe or shower.

-- If bleeding occurs after your bone marrow aspiration or biopsy, apply pressure to the area and call your doctor.
+- If bleeding occurs after your bone marrow aspiration or biopsy, apply pressure to the area and call your provider.

-- Call your doctor if pain persists for greater than 24 hours in the area where you had your biopsy or aspiration.
+- Call your provider if pain persists for greater than 24 hours in the area where you had your biopsy or aspiration.

-- Call your doctor immediately if you notice redness or drainage at the site or if you have a fever.
+- Call your provider immediately if you notice redness or drainage at the site or if you have a fever.

-- Call your doctor if you have numbness or weakness in the area where you had the bone marrow or down your leg.
+- Call your provider if you have numbness or weakness in the area where you had the bone marrow or down your leg.

-Please do not hesitate to ask your doctor or nurse if you have any additional questions.
+Please do not hesitate to ask your healthcare provider if you have any additional questions.